The page has been translated by Gen AI.

 }

-To link server log files to ServiceWatch through ServiceWatch Agent, you must first create a log group and log streams within the log group.
+To link a server’s log files to ServiceWatch via the ServiceWatch Agent, you must first create a log group and a log stream within that log group.

-• For more information about creating log groups and log streams, see Logs.
+• For detailed information on creating log groups and log streams, refer to Log.

 Running Open Telemetry Collector for ServiceWatch